itainuri/LF-PF_MTT/README.md

 ### state_dict
 Includes the saved weights for both accurate and mismatched sensors settings. should be loaded for optimal accuracy on respective settings.

+### Unrolling
+Includes all firles for the Unrolling experiment as well as the motion model on directory: Unrolling/saved_mm_params/

 ## Python Files
 * Models.py - APP('attention') or Unrolling('unrolling') mode. different classes are loaded for each mode.